 Approved by the shareholders of the Company in the 51Annualst General Meeting held on18 September 2015. th

 b) Kind of benefits to be granted under the Scheme:

 Providing assistance to meet medical expenses providing assistance/reimbursement tomeet cost of tuition and other fees and expenses in connection with providing highereducation/and professional courses providing assistance to meet marriage expenses tosponsor holidays trips and get-togethers and such other benefits as more particularlydescribed in object clause of the Trust Deed.

 c) Beneficiaries of the Scheme:

-Such persons who are in permanent employment of the Company for at least 5 years andare designated as Officers and Managers and their spouse parents and children who forthe time being are nominated to be a beneficiary as may be determined by the Nominationand Remuneration Committee from time to time but shall not include directors or promotersof the Company.
+Such persons who are in permanent employment of the company for at least 5 years andare designated as Officers and Managers and their spouse parents and children who forthe time being is nominated to be a beneficiary as may be determined by the Nominationand Remuneration Committee from time to time but shall not include directors or promotersof the company.

 d) Total assets of the Scheme: